 Yes, we do!
 And it can be found in the Apple App Store.
 For users who've updated their SmugMug site, the app works flawlessly on iOS devices without needing to display your photos in Safari.

 The first time you open the app, we'll ask if you want to log in.
-If you don't have an account or just want to browse as a guest, tap the browse button.
+If you don't have an account or just want to browse without logging in, tap the browse button.

 You can always log in later by going to the home screen and tapping the user icon in the upper right corner.
 Logging in allows you to skip entering your viewing passwords, to see your unlisted galleries, and to view photos that have been privately shared with you.